Available for Download as a PDF –here.

 (1) Real Estate Transactions & Finance (2nd year);

-(2) Two advanced upper-class electives dealing primarily with real estate, environmental law, the public regulation of real estate, or urban affairs [see list below] (2nd or 3rd year);
+(2) At least one advanced upper-class electives dealing primarily with real estate, environmental law, the public regulation of real estate, or urban affairs [see list below] (2nd or 3rd year);

 - Law Review Note focused on a real estate issue.